Trigger Warnings: sexual abuse; child abuse

 In a way, our lives begin before we are born.
 Our histories are sketched out casually in pencil on a piece of newsprint by history and the biographies of our parents and their parents, and so on.
 It’s a vague picture at first.
 Stuff can get erased, even if the marks stay there faintly, but it’s a picture, or a kind of map, and it’s where we all start.

 For example, before my parents even met, each had already suffered massive blows to their integrity, as first small, then as adolescent human beings.
-And by the time they met, they were slightly older adolescents with an accident–creation–catastrophe–hope-bomb of a family, already brewing in their young bodies.
+And by the time they met, they were slightly older adolescents — a very young family waiting to happen.

 My parents married when my father was twenty and about to be shipped off to Vietnam; and my mother was 19.
 I was born when she was twenty and he was still in the jungle.
 By the time I was four, my dad had been home for three years and we lived in a mobile home.